mariooooo3/Java-Games/src/ChromeDino/README.md

 ### Speed
 Every 10 seconds the track and obstacle velocity increases, making survival progressively harder.

+### Night Mode
+Every 700 points the scene transitions smoothly between day and night.
+The background darkens gradually and the score text switches from black to white for readability.

 ### Scoring
 Score increases every frame while the dinosaur is alive.
 Every 1000 points a sound plays and the score flashes red.
 The high score is kept for the duration of the session.
+A "★ NEW BEST!" indicator appears on the game over panel if the previous best is beaten.

 ### Game Over
-The game ends if the dinosaur collides with any obstacle.
-All animations stop, sounds halt, and the final score is displayed.
+When the dinosaur hits an obstacle it bounces briefly before the game over screen appears.
+All timers stop and the final score is displayed alongside the session best.

 ---